 The Ritz Carlton, 600 Stockton St., will host a tree lighting ceremony on December 2 at 5:30pm.

 The Ritz Carlton knows how to celebrate, as evidenced by their towering 40-foot tree, as well as the wreaths, garlands and topiaries inside the lobby.
 The Tree Lighting Ceremony takes place Monday, December 2.
 Watch as Santa Claus lights the 40-foot holiday tree outside the hotel at sundown!
 Enjoy free holiday beverages and treats as Dickens-era costumed carolers and trumpeters perform holiday favorites, while children visit and take photos with Santa.

 The Westin St. Francis, 335 Powell St., is home to a 12-foot Enchanted Castle made entirely from sugar.

-After staring at all the sugar, if you’re still in the mood for something sweet, visit the special St. Francis Sweet Shoppe in the Landmark Lobby.
+After staring at all the sugar, if you’re still in the mood for something sweet, visit the special St. Francis Sweet Boutique in the Landmark Lobby.
 You’ll find a selection of freshly-baked decorative cookies, orange scented shortbread, gingerbread men and rice crispy treats, all available for purchase.
-Open Saturdays and Sundays from Nov.
-25 to Dec.
-23; 11am to 4pm.
+Open Saturdays and Sundays from November 30 to December 21 from 12-5pm.